ek-osnb/e25-tek2/02-docker-compose/exercises/02-multistage.md

 The build stage is explained in the previous exercise.
 The Runtime stage uses a smaller base image (JRE Alpine).
 It copies the JAR file from the build stage, and rename it to `app.jar`.

 Then we set the `ENTRYPOINT` for the container.

+Only the final stage will be included in the final image (i.e. the runtime stage).

 ## Step 3: Build the image
 Now that we have our multi-stage Dockerfile, we can build the Docker image.